bobbzorzen/Recipes/Roasted_Potato_Garlic_Soup.md

 - Place potatoes, shallots and garlic on a baking sheet lined with parchment paper
 - Drizzle with olive oil and season with salt, pepper and thyme
 - Roast in the oven for 30 minutes, take out and cover with aluminum foil then put back in oven for 15-25m (until the potatoes are tender)
-- transfer veggies to a large pot and squeeze the garlic out of it's skin
+- Transfer veggies to a large pot and squeeze the garlic out of it's skin
 - Add the broth and the cream to the pot
 - Blend with an immersion blender until smooth and creamy
 - Salt and pepper to taste